mistralai/cookbook/concept-deep-dive/sampling/README.md

   </tr>
 </table>

 > ⚠️ You can stack samplers one after the other.
-For example, you can use Top K to gather the best tokens and then apply the Temperature, or vice versa.
+For example, you can use Top K to gather the top tokens and then apply Top P, or vice versa.
 The order of each sampler will impact how the final distribution looks.